 However, this did not satisfy Dylan’s insatiable thirst and passion for technology.
 He told me that he could see that much of his job would be automated by software, so he had better learn to code!

 Over many years, I’ve offered to share my love for computer programming with friends, telling them that it’s the best job ever for a surfer in that you can be anywhere in the world and have a productive career.
 While I’ve had a few friends that showed interest, none of them had the passion and desire of Dylan.

 Dylan would show up every day at my office and just soak up everything I could give him.
 When he wasn’t in my office, he’d have his iPhone set to technology podcasts all day long.
 Eventually, I tell Dylan to quit his current job, and to join me full-time!
 I can tell you with 100% certainty that this was one of the best decisions I’ve ever made!

 Let’s bounce back to the topic of “success the ShakaCode way.”
-If you can find some passion of yours that you can contribute to the world, and you can balance that with a healthy lifestyle, that is success.
+If you can find some passion of yours that you can contribute to the world, and you can balance that with a healthy lifestyle, that is a success.
 However, like replicating startup company success, this might seem inaccessible, especially to those that are not computer fanatics like the ShakaCode team.

 (Winning) Competition Is Not Success

 Americans love competition.
 It’s everywhere: in sports, in business, and in academics.
 We cherish the winners and berate the losers.
 And this mentality is counterproductive to success in your career and overall happiness!
-In the last few months, a couple heroes of mine, David Heinemeier Hanson and Laird Hamilton, have shared their perspectives on competition.
+In the last few months, a couple of heroes of mine, David Heinemeier Hanson and Laird Hamilton have shared their perspectives on competition.
 Their advice correlates with my view that collaboration and creativity will do more for your success than a stressful focus on competition.